 When looking at other charities that you may want to donate to this year, be sure to check out their reputations on sites such as charitynavigator.org or a similar site for your country (Canadians try www.charityintelligence.ca).
 Be sure that the money you’re investing is actually making it to the people who need it, and that it isn’t being eaten up by advertising or CEO salaries!

 While it’s amazing to help on an international scale, don’t forget about the good that you can be doing close to home – local charities are often at a greater disadvantage when it comes to donations, and they are doing incredible work with people in your immediate community.
+You can also look into these charities that offer online Christmas help to low income families.

 These seven charities are obviously a very small selection of the hundreds of organizations currently doing amazing work in the world.